2023 Annual Planning Meeting - 5 Step Process to Create an Annual Plan with Agenda

 Here are the basic steps to get departments aligned:

-Your Annual Plan is not complete unless you have set up every department and every person for success.
+Your Annual Plan is incomplete unless you have set up every department and every person for success.
 Create weekly departmental and individual dashboards to track the progress of your annual and quarterly priorities.
-Weekly dashboards should include a few metrics to ensure that the departmental and individual "day jobs" are on track and a few growth priorities to ensure you are driving the growth initiatives in your annual plan.
+Weekly dashboards should include a few metrics to ensure that the departmental and individual "day jobs" are on track and a few growth priorities to ensure you drive your annual plan's growth initiatives.

 The plan must have clear action items assigned to the accountable team member.
 Each quarterly priority should have at least three milestones so that you can make sure that it is on track all quarter long.
 If you are missing milestones, you aren't on your way and need to adjust.
 You may need to get resources from another department and offload an existing project to a current team member.
 If you have an accountability problem, you should read our excellent article on leadership accountability and its effect on high-performance teams.
 Creating a plan to tackle the day-to-day issues required to meet your goals is imperative.

 The key to success is to make sure that you review what is on track and what is not every week.
-Make sure you run a weekly ADJUSTMENT meeting - not a boring status meeting.
+Ensure you run a weekly ADJUSTMENT meeting - not a boring status meeting.

 Commit to making this the year you give Annual Planning the attention it deserves.
-Once you create your annual plan, you will have the basis for your budget proposal, as you'll have a clearer understanding of what you need to do to hit your numbers.
-Follow these steps to create an annual plan for 2022 that drives employee engagement, gets your cross-functional teams aligned, and eliminates silos.
+Once you create your annual plan, you will have the basis for your budget proposal and a clearer understanding of what you need to do to hit your numbers.
+Follow these steps to create an annual plan for 2024 that drives employee engagement, aligns your cross-functional teams, and eliminates silos.

-If you need help creating the best plan, please check out our virtual strategic planning services until we can get back out and provide on-site Planning.
+If you need help creating the best plan, please check out our strategic planning facilitators with the expertise and experience to provide an immediate return on your investment or your money back.

 How to Conduct an Annual Planning Meeting